tomasflorian/ReversibleFunctionGraph/README.md

 ## The model

-*This section and **Opinions** below it are what the code answers to: where they and the code disagree, the code is wrong.
+*This section and **Opinions** below it are where the reasoning lives.
+When they and the code disagree, one of the two has moved without the other — worth stopping to find out which, rather than assuming the code is right.
 Everything after that — layers, scenarios, viewer — is description, and describes only today.*

 One `Node` class. **Value** and **Application** are *roles read off structure*, never type tags: